openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-no-docker.md

 You can see what your value is set to by running
 `echo ${ZITI_CTRL_EDGE_ADVERTISED_ADDRESS}:${ZITI_CTRL_EDGE_ADVERTISED_PORT}`.
 This value defaults to:
 `$(hostname -s):1280`.
-Make sure the controller by trying to curl to the address and then start the edge router.
+Make sure the controller is available by trying to curl to the address, and then start the edge router.

 ```bash
 curl "${ZITI_CTRL_EDGE_ADVERTISED_ADDRESS}:${ZITI_CTRL_EDGE_ADVERTISED_PORT}"